Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

 We define the \emph{structural group unfairness} in a network as the disparity in information flow between the nodes belonging to different groups in the network.
-Since we have defined the groups in terms of protected attributes, structural group unfairness becomes particularly relevant because it informs about potential disparities in information flow (and hence social capital) between a vulnerable group --e.g. females-- and the rest of the network.
+Since we have defined the groups in terms of protected attributes, the structural group unfairness is socially relevant as it informs about potential disparities in information flow (and hence social capital) between a vulnerable group and the rest of the network.
 We present here three metrics to characterize the structural group unfairness, namely \textit{isolation disparity}, \textit{diameter disparity} and \textit{control disparity}.

 \paragraph{\textbf{1.
 Group Isolation Disparity}} Ideally, every group in the network should have the same levels of information flow and hence the same ---and low--- levels of group isolation, namely: